 Throughout the trial, video has played a key role in evidence and testimony.
 A mountain of footage — both official and amateur — has been played for the jury and during witness questioning.
-During the second week of trial, police officials and experts have stated that Chauvin did not follow police protocol and training.

 At the earliest opportunity, during opening statements, prosecutors showed jurors the widely viewed bystander video shot by a teenager that circulated the world, after telling them that the number to remember was 9 minutes, 29 seconds — the amount of time Chauvin had pinned Floyd to the pavement.